 This clinic has contracts with most major insurance carriers including Aetna, Blue Cross / Blue Shield, Cigna, Humana, and United Healthcare.
 We also welcome Medicare patients and many secondary Medicare health plans.
 If you are uncertain about your insurance coverage, Mrs. Debbie Conway, our billing and insurance specialist, will almost always be able to help answer your questions.

 Patients are requested to do their laboratory work one week prior to each return visit.
 This allows time for the results to reach our office and to be reviewed by our personnel for critical laboratory values prior to placement in your chart.
 Having the laboratory results when you return makes the follow up visit more productive.

 We encourage patients to use any certified laboratory of their choice, such as LabCorp, Quest, and Memorial Hermann.
-Memorial Hermann Laboratory has a drawing station on the third floor of our professional building.
+Memorial Hermann Laboratory has a drawing station on the second floor of our professional building.
 Some insurance companies require their customers to use a specific laboratory.
 Fortunately, the large national laboratories such as Quest or LabCorp have drawing stations located all over the city and one is probably located near your home or office.
 Each testing facility will submit its own claim to your insurance company.
 This office does not profit from tests or procedures done at outside facilities.